 Outdoor adventure, wildlife observation, and heritage appreciation- those are just three of many things you can do at Petroglyph Point National Recreation Trail.
 This enthralling interpretive nature trail, designated as a National Recreation Trail in 1982, will surely be loved by those with an interest in Native American history.
 The trail features petroglyph rock art and ruins of the Ancient Puebloan.

 Hiking the National Recreation Trail

-Though this loop trail stretches for only 2.4 miles, it’s the second longest trail inside Mesa Verde National Park.
+Though this loop trail stretches for only 2.4 miles, it’s the second-longest trail inside Mesa Verde National Park.
 Petroglyph Point stands as the largest petroglyph panel in this national park.
-This moderately trafficked trail is fairly easy, however, there are a couple difficult scrambles and narrow passages along the trail.
+This moderately trafficked trail is fairly easy, however, there are a couple of difficult scrambles and narrow passages along the trail.

 National Recreation Trail Route